AaronDobbe/wl3-randomizer/README.md

     * **Normal:** The standard experience for players who know the original game well.
     * **Hard:** A hardcore difficulty that requires speedrun-level tricks and very difficult/odd maneuvers, but no glitches.
     * **Hard + Minor Glitches:** A super-hardcore difficulty that also requires wallclips, but no out-of-bounds or screenwrapping.
+    * **Merciless:** An extremely hardcore difficulty that also requires screen wraps, wrong warps, and double boosts.
   * **Map shuffle:** Shuffles the location of every level on the world map.
 Recommended for experienced players.
   * **Key shuffle:** Shuffles the locations of all keys and music coins in each level.
 This can make some treasures much harder (or much easier) to get!
 Recommended for experienced players looking for a game with more exploration.
   * **Restrict music boxes:** If checked, music boxes will only appear in treasure chests guarded by a boss.
 Recommended for competitive play.